robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 ## 1. Can we include the level solution in the file?

-Steve goes first.
-He suggests that when the level editor exports a level to a file, the file should include not just the level but also the sequence of button presses that the level's creator used to prove its solvability.
+Steve is the first to suggest a new way to prevent level creators from creating impossible levels.
+He suggests that when the level editor exports a level to a file, the file should include not just the level, but also its solution.
+The solution section of the file should be the list of button presses that the level's creator used to prove its solvability.
 When a player loads a level, the game tests out the solution attached to the level file in the background.
 If the solution is valid, it loads the level.
 If it is not, it warns the player that someone is trying to hoodwink them and exits.

 <img src="/images/levels-append-solution.png" />